IBM/opensource-ai-workshop/docs/lab-3/README.md

 ### Install `ilab`

-1) Create a new directory called `instructlab` to store the files the `ilab` CLI needs when running and `cd` into the directory by running the following command:
+1) Open up `iTerm2` or `Terminal` (assuming you're on a Mac and we'll continue assuming this) and create a new directory called `instructlab` to store the files the `ilab`
+CLI needs when running and `cd` into the directory by running the following command:

 ```shell
 mkdir instructlab